 The plates that define eating in Dallas.

-Texas smoked brisket in Dallas is a whole packer brisket rubbed with salt and black pepper and smoked over post-oak wood for 12 to 16 hours until the bark is nearly black and the flat and point are equally tender.
-It is served sliced on butcher paper with no sauce required.
+A whole packer brisket rubbed with salt and black pepper, smoked over post-oak wood for 12 to 16 hours, until the bark is nearly black.
+Served sliced on butcher paper, no sauce required.

 Where: Pecan Lodge, Lockhart Smokehouse, Slow Bone, Cattleack Barbeque, Ten50 BBQ